Musician and Songwriter

 The "Beeb", of course, paid a fee to musicians who played on their sessions,

 but we didn't know that.
 Our beloved management had told us that the prestige and promotion we got from being on the radio was more than enough reward.
-When we eventually found out that someone had opened a bank account in the band's name and was "saving the fees, on our behalf, for a rainy day" we realised that this particular little party was over.
+When we eventually found out that someone had opened a bank account in the band's name and was "collecting the fees on our behalf" we realised that this particular little party was over.
 It was time to move on.

 ". . . erf, erf, no erf, erf."